-The uncertainty around these estimates has been modelled using Monte Carlo analysis.
-This analysis indicates the 95% confidence interval for these cost estimates is from \$0.5 billion to \$2.6 billion.
-The Monte Carlo analysis indicates our central estimate of \$1.3 billion is likely to be on the conservative side: that is, the costs could be considerably higher than our central estimate.

-In addition to the quantified costs, there are a number of other costs to New Zealanders wellbeing that are likely to arise from the STA that we have not attempted to quantify.
+The uncertainty around these Types of costs Present value estimates has been modelled Government using Monte Carlo analysis.
+This Administration costs 35 analysis indicates the 95% Retail industry confidence interval for these cost Application compliance cost 35 estimates is from \$0.5 billion to \$2.6 billion.
+The Monte Carlo Involuntary unemployment 5 analysis indicates our central Financial stress 35 estimate of \$1.3 billion is likely to Society costs be on the conservative side: that Increased travel cost 545 is, the costs could be considerably Illicit tobacco - cost of crime 265 higher than our central estimate.
+Illicit tobacco - tax inefficiency 375 In addition to the quantified costs, Total 1,295 there are a number of other costs to New Zealanders wellbeing that that we have not attempted to quantify.
 These non-quantified costs include: